campbellr/desugar/README.rst

 The translated source will be written to stdout.

+``desugar`` also has an ``--in-place`` option that, when used, overwrites the source file instead of just writing to stdout.

 Caveats
 -------

-* Formatting is lost in the translation from source to AST
-* The same goes for any comments in the module
+* Formatting is lost in the translation from source to AST (The same goes for any comments in the module)
-* We don't support functions with multiple decorators yet